The-LukeZ/CrossBan/README.md

 If nothing helps, terminate it.

 > [!CAUTION]
 > This will delete all existing data in the database.
-So this is is only recommended for development environments, no other solutions work or there is not data yet.
+So this is only recommended for development environments, no other solutions work or if there is not data yet.

 1. Delete the database container of the database.
 2. Delete the volume.